fernandoPalluzzi/MOD-M/README.md

 together with high-performance hardware settings, to cope with the computational burden required by these complex systems.

 The concept of perturbation arises when a system is altered (i.e., changed) by one or more external influences affecting its behavior respect to a reference state (often described as physiological or healthy).
-The ultimate goal of the MOD-M project is to provide a scalable statistical learning framework for generating data-driven models, enabling the detection of perturbation drivers within their molecular context, under different exogenous stimuli and experimental conditions.
+The ultimate goal of the MOD-M project is to provide a scalable statistical learning framework for generating data-driven models, enabling the detection of perturbation drivers and paths within their multidimensional molecular context, under different exogenous stimuli and experimental conditions.

 # Repositories
 The MOD-M project is a collection of methodological solutions to ease the construction and testing of causal network-based models.
 To date, MOD-M is linked to the following repositories: